When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 It is more important than ever that social workers and mental health professionals are prepared to treat ADHD throughout the lifespan.
 This intermediate-level course provides current information to help social workers and mental health professionals recognize, accurately diagnose, and support children, adolescents, and college students with ADHD.
 The course pays special attention to the stages of development, assessments and other resources, and the clinician’s role based upon a client’s developmental stage.
 Because timely and accurate diagnosis and intervention are critical for maintaining an individual’s functioning, it is essential that clinicians stay up to date on the recent advances in assessment and intervention, as much has changed in the past several years with respect to conceptualizing and intervening with ADHD.
 For children, developmental behaviors must be taken into consideration as well as cultural factors that shape parents’, guardians’, educators’, and healthcare providers’ perspectives about the challenges that affect these children.
 As children grow into adolescents it is imperative that clinicians understand the social context of cognitive, emotional, and behavioral symptoms of ADHD in teens.
 The course emphasizes interventions for clients with a childhood diagnosis and for clients who are diagnosed for the first time in adolescence or college.
 Furthermore, college students are a special sub-group of individuals with ADHD and as such assessments and interventions must be appropriately tailored to the individual’s developmental tasks and their environment.
 Ways to support individuals with ADHD are described for each of the developmental life stages.
 Case scenarios throughout the course illuminate the key learning points.

-For those readers interested in learning more about the history of ADHD and its etiology and treatment, please see Module 1 of this course series titled ADHD: ETIOLOGY AND TREATMENT.
-New Jersey Social Workers - This course is approved by the Association of Social Work Boards - ASWB NJ CE Course Approval Program Provider #52 Course #1522 from 8/25/2017 to 8/25/2019.
-Social workers will receive the following type and number of credit(s): Clinical Social Work Practice 2
+- New Jersey Social Workers - This course is approved by the Association of Social Work Boards - ASWB NJ CE Course Approval Program Provider #52 Course #1522 from 8/25/2017 to 8/25/2019.
+Social workers will receive the following type and number of credit(s): Clinical Social Work Practice 2.

 - Describe ADHD prevalence and risk factors for its development in children.